Jasper Maskelyne: Possible film adaptations

 In 2003, director Peter Weir and actor Tom Cruise were working on a film based on The War Magician.
-When questions rose about how much of The War Magician was factual and how much was invented by the author, the project was dropped while still in pre-production.
+When questions rose about how much of the story was factual and how much was invented by the author, the project was dropped while still in pre-production.

 In 2015, Benedict Cumberbatch was reported as signing on to play the lead role in a Maskelyne film.
 At the time, the project was pending the selection of a director.
 In 2021, it was announced that Colin Trevorrow would direct War Magician, with Cumberbatch as the star.